converged-computing/cloud-select/README.md

 - aws instance listing (based on regions) should validate regions - an invalid regions simply returns no results
 - could eventually support different resource types (beyond compute or types of prices, e.g., pre-emptible vs. on demand)
 - add GPU memory - available in AWS not sure gcp
+- add AWS description from metadata (similar to GCP)

 Planning for minimizing cost: